 Organic and Inorganic Substances

-Minerals are made by natural processes, those that occur in or on Earth.
+Minerals are made by natural processes that occur on or on Earth.
 A diamond created deep in Earth’s crust is a mineral.
 Is a diamond created in a laboratory by placing carbon under high pressures a mineral?
 No. Do not buy a laboratory-made “diamond” for jewelry without realizing it is not technically a mineral.

-Nearly all (98.5 percent) of Earth’s crust is made up of only eight elements – oxygen, silicon, aluminum, iron, calcium, sodium, potassium, and magnesium – and these are the elements that make up most minerals.
+The majority of the Earth’s crust is composed of only eight elements – oxygen, silicon, aluminum, iron, calcium, sodium, potassium, and magnesium – which make up most minerals.

 Their physical characteristics can identify minerals.
 The physical properties of minerals are related to their chemical composition and bonding.
 Some characteristics, such as a mineral’s hardness, are more useful for mineral identification.
 Color is readily observable and undoubtedly visible, but it is usually less reliable than other physical properties.
 (Reading: Physical Characteristics of Minerals | Geology, n.d.)

-Diamonds are popular gemstones because the way they reflect light makes them very sparkly.
+Diamonds are popular gemstones because they reflect light, making them very sparkly.
 Turquoise is prized for its striking greenish-blue color.
 Notice that specific terms are being used to describe the appearance of minerals.
-Color is rarely useful for identifying a mineral.
+Color is rarely helpful for identifying a mineral.

 Luster describes the reflection of light off a mineral’s surface.
 Mineralogists have specific terms to describe luster.
-One straightforward way to classify luster is based on whether the mineral is metallic or non-metallic.
-Minerals that are opaque and shiny, such as pyrite, have a metallic luster.
+One straightforward way to classify luster is whether the mineral is metallic or non-metallic.
+Minerals opaque and shiny, such as pyrite, have a metallic luster.
 Minerals such as quartz have a non-metallic luster.

 Density describes how much matter is in a certain amount of space: density = mass/volume.
 Mass is a measure of the amount of matter in an object.
 Its volume describes the amount of space an object takes up.
-The density of an object depends on its mass and its volume.
+The density of an object depends on its mass and its importance.
 For example, the water in a drinking glass has the same density as the water in the same volume of a swimming pool.
-Gold has a density of about 19 g/cm3; pyrite has a density of about 5 g/cm3 – that is another way to tell pyrite from gold.
-Quartz is even less dense than pyrite and has a density of 2.7 g/cm3.
 The specific gravity of a substance compares its density to that of water.
 Denser substances have higher specific gravity.

 Other Identifying Characteristics